PaskalManik/msbd/README.md

 # php-ecommerce
-This is a E-commerce Management System build on top of PHP, HTML, JS, CSS, bootstrap and jquery.
+This is a E-commerce Management System built on top of PHP, HTML, CSS, JS , Bootstrap and Jquery.

 # Live Demo:
 visit - https://ecart.cf/